 As food allergy is a community issue, A&AA's outreach and education is broad.
 The circle of care embraces and engages individuals at risk of anaphylaxis and those who care for them.
 A&AA also work closely with related areas in state and commonwealth government departments, food industry, health and teaching professionals, as well as the Australian community at large.

 The organisation has a small workforce and receives invaluable support from a core group of dedicated volunteers.
 A&AA is governed by constitution and a Board.
-We utilise the expertise of a Medical Advisory Board as required.
-They are a part of an international alliance of like-minded organisations and work closely with peak medical bodies including the Australasian Society of Clinical Immunology and Allergy (ASCIA).
+They utilise the expertise of a Medical Advisory Board as required.
+A&AA are a part of an international alliance of like-minded organisations and work closely with peak medical bodies including the Australasian Society of Clinical Immunology and Allergy (ASCIA).
 The National Allergy Strategy (“NAS”) is a partnership between ASCIA and A&AA, of which the A&AA CEO is the co-chair.